Traditional Croatian Names for Girls (and Their Meanings)

 If you have a baby daughter on the way and you’re looking to give her a Croatian name, or you are interested in knowing the meaning of the name of a Croatian girl you like, this list covers the most popular traditional Croatian girl names and their meanings.

-Giving your baby girl a Croatian name is nice if you want to honor her Croatian heritage, or maybe because you are married with a Croatian or simply because you love the country and how names here sound.
+Giving your baby girl a Croatian name is nice if you want to honor her Croatian heritage, or maybe because you are married to a Croatian, or simply because you love the country and how names here sound.

-These are all traditional Croatian names and their meanings and, as you will see, there are plenty of great ones to choose from.
+These are all traditional Croatian names and their meanings, and as you will see, there are plenty of great ones to choose from.
+Let’s begin!

 Croatian Girl Names and Meanings